laravel/docs/broadcasting.md

 });
 ```

-Authentication is performed automatically if you users join to a private or presence channel immediately after connection.
+Authentication is performed automatically if your users join to a private or presence channel immediately after connection.
 However, you may sometimes initiate a connection without subscribing to a authorization-protected channel.
 If the authencation is enabled the latter scenario will eventually make your users disconnect without the possibility of reconnection without a refresh.

 In order to perform the authentication in your frontend and explicitly tell Pusher to check the user, you shall call `.signin()` from Echo: